greenbone/docs/src/common/openvas-smb.rst

   gpg:                using RSA key 9823FAA60ED1E580
   gpg: Good signature from "Greenbone Community Feed integrity key" [ultimate]

-If the signature is valid the tarball can be extracted
+If the signature is valid, the tarball can be extracted.

 .. code-block::